RasmusD/JNDSLAM/README.md

 A simple method for stylising pitch contours based on the Just Noticeable Difference in pitch.

-This offers both the JNDSLAM and Simplified JNDSLAM method as described in a paper submitted to Interspeech 2015 (Dall, R. & Gonzalvo, X. (2015).
-Automatic Stylisation and Labelling of Pitch Contour for Speech Synthesis.
-Submitted to Interspeech 2015, Dresden, Germany).
+This offers both the JNDSLAM and Simplified JNDSLAM method as described in a paper draft available upon request.

 It also offers the original SLAM method from Obin, N., Beliao, J., Veaux, C., & Lacheret, A. (2014).
 SLAM: Automatic Stylization and Labelling of Speech Melody.
 Speech Prosody 7, 246-250.
 Python implementation available at https://github.com/jbeliao/SLAM.